NaveenKrShukla/gsap_macbook_landing_page/README.md

 This repository contains the code for building a beautiful **Apple-style 3D landing page** using **React**, **Three.js**, **GSAP**, and **TailwindCSS**.
 The project showcases products in immersive 3D scenes with scroll-driven animations, interactive models, and smooth transitions, designed for developers creating modern, interactive web experiences.

-> **Tutorial**: This project is built based on a detailed tutorial available on [JavaScript Mastery YouTube Channel](https://www.youtube.com/c/JavaScriptMastery).
-Follow the tutorial to build similar projects step-by-step.

 ## ✨ Introduction